Image

 TAPUR: Testing the Use of Food and Drug Administration (FDA) Approved Drugs That Target a Specific Abnormality in a Tumor Gene in People With Advanced Stage Cancer

-TAPUR: Testing FDA-approved drugs for specific tumor gene abnormalities.
+TAPUR: Testing FDA-approved drugs for specific tumor gene abnormalities in advanced cancer.

 Recruiting